Do your customers like excellent visuals, or are they more interested in checking out vital information?

 Here’s an example of a well-done comparison infographic.
-This brand uses bullet points with clear images as the bullets to showcase how their product fares beside others.
+This brand uses bullet points with clear images to showcase how their product fares beside others.

 It’s also interesting to note how they pull focus to their brand with a patterned and colored background instead of plain white.

 Cute images with short text often attract customers because they are easy on the eyes, and humans naturally like cute things.

 When giving a serious message (in this case, stress and gut problems), it can sometimes help to deliver it lightheartedly.
 The infographic below tells consumers that no matter how severe the issue is, there’s a solution!